 Public Safety Department

-Washington and Lee University Public Safety is staffed by 18 full-time and 2 part-time staff members - a Director, Associate Director, Assistant Director, Lieutenant, 2 Sergeants, 2 Investigators, 8 Officers, 2 full-time Dispatchers and 2 part-time Dispatchers.
+Washington and Lee University Public Safety is staffed by 18 full-time and 14 part-time staff members - a Director, Associate Director, Assistant Director, Lieutenant, 2 Sergeants, 2 Investigators, 8 Officers, 2 full-time Dispatchers, 4 part-time Dispatchers, and 10 part-time Officers.
 Public Safety officers, while responsible for the enforcement of rules and regulations prescribed by the University are not empowered with arrest authority.
 These officers protect and serve the community 24 hours daily.
 Public Safety officers present an open and helping attitude that creates a trusting relationship with students and other members of the community.
 Public Safety personnel are always available to answer questions and deal with the problems young people encounter during their careers at Washington and Lee.
 The relationship with the Lexington Police Department, Rockbridge County Sheriff's Office, and Virginia State Police is excellent and the departments hold regular meetings to discuss common problems.

 Members of Public Safety patrol the campus grounds 24 hours daily and provide various support services for members of the community.
 Escorts are provided to more distant parking areas, resident halls are patrolled with extra emphasis on major weekends, and the officers maintain a high degree of visibility.
 A card access system for the exterior doors of the first-year residence halls was installed in 1995, and the system was expanded to the upper-division residence halls in 1996.
 There are currently 64 emergency phones (34 "Blue Light" phones and 30 elevator emergency phones) located at various places on campus to allow contact with public safety personnel at all times.